/* Scenario metadata

 <div class="choice-list">

-<<link "C. Pull the checklist card onto your lap."
+<<link "C. Drop the checklist card into your lap and steal one glance per item."
 "Dec7_Glance">><</link>>

 "Five Golf Hotel, cleared ILS RWY 16 Chicago Executive, contact tower one-one-niner point niner."